 In any language page, click in the menu on the right on the Automatic Translation button.

-Do not set Project Terms as Source when using Automatic Translation in projects with labels!
-If you do, you will end up translating the labels.
+Do not set to use the texts in Project Terms if your project terms are keys/string ids!
+If you do, you will end up translating them.
 Choose any other option from the languages available.